ZephyrusProjects/HNS/README.md

 A jumping based game mode for Garry's mod.

-### Installation Instructions:
+#### Installation Instructions:
-To install the game mode on your server simply drag and drop all files/folders in the HNS-Master folder to your servers root /garrysmod directory.
+To install the game mode on your server simply drag and drop all files/folders in the *HNS-master* folder to your servers root */garrysmod* directory.
+Merge all pre existing files/folders when prompted.